hamish2014/FreeCAD_assembly2/README.md

   * an update imported part button for updating parts imported using the assembly 2 workbench

 Limitations
-  * Constraint solver rather weak and may fail or take excessively long for complicated assemblies
+  * Poor constraint solver which may fail or take excessively long for complicated assemblies
   * undo and other similar features not supported